OddLingo/os8forth/docs/README.md

 * **.6"** Similar to `."` but uses SIXBIT storage.

+* **.8** Prints numeric value on stack as unsigned octal in 4 digits regardless of current BASE.
+Useful for debugging.

 ## Building
 The MACREL/LINK relocatable assembler and linker are used.
 A BATCH file `FORTH.BI` is provided that puts everything together.